cdl-geneseo/geneseo-dictionary/R/Rochacha.md

 # Rochacha

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Rochacha

 Created by  Unknown User (lav4), last modified on Oct 28, 2008

 (n.) \'rch- ch-ah\ Rochester. &quot;My boyfriend is from Rochacha.&quot; Source: Dictionary of Geneseo English 2001.
 A similar definition appears at http://www.urbandictionary.com/define.php?term=rochacha ; the entry is probably not specific to Geneseo.
 Dinki.